 NOTE: In Visitor Mode (VM), the free exposure definition templates and three additional readout modes are also available.
 This includes the high-speed 625kHz,1x1,low mode.

 The Rapid Response Mode (RRM), is offered for observations of transient phenomena such as Gamma-ray bursts or Supernovae in semi-automatic mode.

-- S/N Ratio: In all UVES OBs it is mandatory to specify in the Instrument Comments field in P2PP (this is the one just below the User Comments field) the following UVES specific information (an example of the syntax is provided below):
+- S/N Ratio: In all UVES OBs it is mandatory to specify in the Instrument Comments field in Obs.
+Description box of the Obs.
+Description tab in p2 the following UVES specific information (an example of the syntax is provided below and in p2):